St Salvator's Hall: Facilities

 There are 65 single rooms and 63 shared rooms.
 In total it houses 196 students.
 As well as several rooms downstairs the hall has three floors: A, B and C; and a further wing known as D block which was the former servants quarters.
 Until recently residents of D block were unable to access the main building without going outside, however, a hallway extension was recently built, allowing interior access.
 Downstairs there is an oak-panelled Common Room with a Grand Piano and a television provided for the use of students.
 It is filled with photographs of students from the 1930s to the present day.
 St Salvator's Hall has its own annexe, Gannochy House, which, until 2014, housed only postgraduates; it is no longer home to postgraduates but rather 85 undergraduate students who dine and use communal spaces in the main building of St Salvator's.
 Gannochy House received its name from the Gannochy Trust which helped to fund its construction.
 The annexe is fitted with kitchens, a study room, laundry facilities and its own courtyard.

 At the west wing of the building there is a small library and a study room.
 A computer room with pigeon holes for residents' post is also situated on the ground floor.
 In the west basement there is a snooker table, table tennis, an overhead projector and laundry facilities.
 It is the setting for movie nights organised by the Hall Committee.
-The basement was refurbished in the summer of 2009, aided by a generous bequest.
+The basement was refurbished in the summer of 2009, aided by a bequest.

 The student bedrooms are spread on three floors above.
 In the early years each bedroom was provided with a fireplace but now they come with a desk, a wardrobe (sometimes built-in), a bookcase and a wash hand basin.
 There are pantries and bathrooms on each floor.
 Each room has views of either St Andrews Bay or the edge of the United College Quadrangle and the front lawn.
 The D-Block extension houses some students and is connected to the main building by a corridor.

 Students are catered for 19 meals during the week; all except weekend dinners.
 Two courses are offered at lunchtime and three courses at dinner.

 The Hall Committee meets weekly in the Regents Room.
 The Hall Committee are responsible for hosting weekly events for residents from themed ceilidhs to pub quizzes and whisky tasting.
-In addition to this, four members of the Hall Committee form the Executive Committee who work closely with the residence managers and Wardennial Team.
+In addition to this, four members of the Hall Committee form the executive committee who work closely with the residence managers and Wardennial Team.
 There are an additional four Assistant Wardens who are available each evening for residents to contact.

-It is used as conference venue and as accommodation for residential camps during the summer.
+It is used as a conference venue and as accommodation for residential camps during the summer.

 Reputation and traditions

 St Salvator's Hall is acknowledged by students to be one of the most prestigious residences for undergraduates in St Andrews and one with its own distinct traditions.
-A 1965 Guide book described it as "one of the finest students' residences in Britain".
+A 1965 guide book described it as "one of the finest students' residences in Britain".